If a Person Lives Out of the Area, Can They Still Be Named an Executor?

 Regardless of whether you have a will or not, upon your death your estate will go through probate.
 Probate is the legal process through which a deceased person’s affairs are formally settled.

 During probate, your assets will be identified and inventoried, outstanding debts will be paid, and any remaining assets will be distributed to your beneficiaries.
-And one of the first steps in the probate process will be the court appointing a personal representative or executor of your estate.
+One of the first steps in the probate process will be the court appointing a personal representative for your estate.

 The personal representative will be in charge of the administration of your estate.
 Their duties include: